Life after cancer treatment

-Once your course of radiation therapy concludes, your radiation oncologist may want to re-examine you at least once to check the results of your treatment.
-More importantly, the doctor who referred you for radiation therapy will schedule follow-up visits as needed.
-Follow-up care, in addition to checking the results of your treatment, may also include more cancer treatment, rehabilitation, and/or counseling.
-MRO can help you arrange all of your follow-up needs.
+After your treatments are over, your MRO radiation oncologist may want to re-examine you to check the results, and the doctor who referred you for radiation therapy will schedule follow-up visits as needed.
+Follow-up care may also include more cancer treatment, rehabilitation, and/or counseling.

-After your radiation treatments end, you will receive ongoing follow-up from your referring doctor, who may be a surgeon, a medical oncologist, or your primary physician.
-You may also return to your radiation oncologist for regular follow-up visits.
+After your radiation treatments end, you will receive ongoing follow-up care from your referring doctor, which may be a surgeon, a medical oncologist, or your primary physician.
+You may also return to your radiation oncologist for regular visits.
 Your follow-up care will depend on the kind of cancer you have and on other treatments you had or may need.

-What other care might be needed after radiation therapy ends?
+What other care might be needed after radiation therapy?

 Just as every patient is different, follow-up care varies.
-Your doctor will prescribe and schedule your follow-up care.
-Do not hesitate to ask about the tests or treatments your doctor orders.
-We will help you learn everything you can to take good care of yourself.
+Your oncologist will prescribe and schedule your next steps.
+Do not hesitate to ask about the tests or treatments your oncologist orders.
+MRO will help you learn everything you can to take good care of yourself.

 What if pain is a problem?

-Pain may persist after radiation therapy ends.
+If pain persists after radiation therapy ends, try using mild pain medicines.
 Do not use a heating pad or warm compress to relieve pain in any area treated with radiation.
-Mild pain medicine may work for you.

-If you have severe pain, ask your doctor about prescription medications or other methods of relief.
-Be specific when describing your pain so you can get the best treatment for it.
+If you have severe pain, ask your MRO radiation care team about prescription medications or other methods of relief.
+Be specific when describing your pain, so you can get the best treatment for it.

 If you still cannot find relief from your pain, you may be referred to a doctor who is a pain specialist.

-How can I help myself after radiation therapy?
+What can I do to help myself after radiation therapy ends?

 After radiation therapy ends, you will still need to take special care of yourself.
-It is normal to need extra rest even after treatment concludes.
-This means your healthy tissues are rebuilding.
+It is normal to need extra rest – this means your healthy tissues are rebuilding.
 Take naps as needed and try to get more sleep at night.
-Work back into your pre-treatment schedule of activities by reintroducing them into your life a little at a time.
+Work back into your pre-treatment schedule of activities by reintroducing them a little at a time.

 Skin problems may persist for several weeks after treatment ends.
 Continue to be gentle with your skin in the treatment area until all signs of irritation are gone.
 Do not try to scrub off the marks in your treatment area.